mrsushilshrestha/python/README.md

 You can also break out of loops or skip an iteration using break and continue.

 Data Structures 📊
-Python has powerful built-in data structures that allow you to manage and manipulate data efficiently:
+Python has powerful built-in data structures for organizing and managing data:

-Lists: Ordered and mutable collection of items (indexed).
+Lists: Ordered and mutable collection.
-Tuples: Ordered and immutable collection of items.
+Tuples: Ordered and immutable collection.
 Dictionaries: Unordered collection of key-value pairs.
 Sets: Unordered collection of unique items.
 Examples:

 python
 Copy code
-# List (mutable, can store mixed data types)
+# List (mutable)
 fruits = ["apple", "banana", "cherry"] fruits.append("orange")  # Adding an item to the list